 The level of digitalisation within the construction industry is very low, with an average transaction digitalisation rate of 9%.
 This is as much due to the limitations of the working environment on construction sites, as to the difficulty of implementing a purchasing solution adapted to the various information systems within the same company.

 4. Supply chain optimisation: 5/5

 The construction industry never exceeds more than three deliveries per week.
-This highlights the good practice of users who group their class C purchases and limit the use of multiple trucks.
+This highlights the good practice of users who group their tail spend and limit the use of multiple trucks.

 5. Deployment of the agreement: 2/5